 The Lucie Foundation will create a gallery of finalists, and the Lucie board of advisors will choose one professional photographer’s work and one emerging photographer’s work to honor with the Lucie Statue.
 In addition, interviews with these photographers will appear on Lucie Foundation social media.

 In 2018, the Lucie Impact Award honored John Moore for his work on immigration.
-His powerful image on the cover of Time magazine, of a Honduran child clinging to her mother’s legs, humanized the plight of separated families seeking asylum at our borders.
+His powerful image graced the cover of Time magazine.
+It is of a Honduran child clinging to her mother’s legs.
+Moreover, the image humanized the plight of separated families seeking asylum at our borders.
 Although family separation was going on for some time, this seminal image mobilized the nation.

-Last year, Tyler Hicks received the Lucie Impact Award for the image of Amal Hussain, a young Yemeni girl who died at the age of 7.
+Last year, Tyler Hicks received the Lucie Impact Award.
+The winning image was of Amal Hussain, a young Yemeni girl who died at the age of 7.
 Hicks took the image while working for the New York Times on a story involving the tragedy of the Saudi Arabia’s war.
 Subsequently, the photograph drew international attention to the country’s plight.

 These images make a difference, as they bring awareness to issues as well as influence policies.
 The Lucie Foundation is proud to continue its recognition.